List of winners of Triple Crown of Motorsport races

 There have been 19 drivers who have partaken in all three Triple Crown races and have achieved victory in at least one of them.
 No one has won all three Triple Crown races during the course of a calendar year.
 Fernando Alonso, Foyt, Bruce McLaren, Juan Pablo Montoya, Tazio Nuvolari, Jochen Rindt and Maurice Trintignant are the seven drivers to have won two of the three Triple Crown events.
 Of those seven, only Montoya has won both the Indianapolis 500 and the Monaco Grand Prix, while only Foyt has won both the 24 Hours of Le Mans and the Indianapolis 500.
 The remaining five won both the 24 Hours of Le Mans and the Monaco Grand Prix.
+Foyt in 1967 is the only driver to have won two of the races in the same year: Indianapolis 500 and 24 Hours of Le Mans.